olaLucas/olaLucas/README.md

-- 👋 Hi, I’m @olaLucas
+- 👋 Hi, I’m Lucas Santos
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on research and developing fields
 - 📫 How to reach me lsantos2003@gmail.com